Quantitative Performance Comparison of Various Traffic Shapers in Time-Sensitive Networking: Performance Comparison Evaluation

 \section{Performance Comparison Evaluation}

-In this section, in order to compare the performance evaluation of individual traffic shapers and their combinations, we use a large set of synthetic test cases with different topologies and a realistic test case, i.e., the Orion Crew Exploration Vehicle (CEV) from NASA~\cite{Tamas-Selicean14}.
+In this section, in order to compare the performance evaluation of individual traffic shapers and their combinations, we use a large set of synthetic test cases~\footnote{Details of flows, routes and GCLs for all the test cases can be downloaded from \url{https://zenodo.org/record/6378112\#.YjqQReeZNPY}} with different topologies and a realistic test case, i.e., the Orion Crew Exploration Vehicle (CEV) from NASA~\cite{Tamas-Selicean14}.